 Public schools in Turkey

 Education in Turkey is compulsory for all children between the ages of six and 13, with both primary and secondary education in public schools free to all children, including Turkish nationals and foreigners.

-High school education in Turkey is comprised of different branches, including general, vocational and technical schools.
+High school education in Turkey is comprised of different branches, including general, vocational and technical schools, with each having a different educational focus.
 Upon finishing their secondary education, students are awarded the Lise Diplomasi Diploma (Secondary School Diploma), which secures the right to partake in nationwide exams for university entry.

 Private and international schools in Turkey

-Most private international schools are based in Ankara and Istanbul, with these schools covering various international education curricula.
+, with these schools covering various international curricula and teaching in a number of foreign languages.
 The Istanbul International Community School, which has two campuses in Istanbul, is the oldest and most recognised in the city.
-The British International School is also a popular choice with expats in Istanbul.
-There is also an International French school and a German School in the older part of Istanbul.
+The British International School is another popular choice with expats in Istanbul.
+There are also schools catering to German and French children in the older part of Istanbul.
 In Ankara, two popular choices are the Bilkent University Preparatory School and the Oasis International School, among others.

-Most international schools offer students the opportunity to learn the Turkish language, and have field trips and cultural activities to assist children to assimilate better into the Turkish culture and society.
+Most international schools offer students the opportunity to learn the Turkish language, and have field trips and cultural activities to assist children to assimilate better into Turkish culture and society.